Is Jordan on your bucket list?

 The scenery was breathtaking, constantly shifting from wide open sands to narrow canyons, always framed by massive rust-coloured cliffs.
 We could have spent hours more exploring - but the Dead Sea was calling.

-We reunited with Wasfi at the Luxotel office, and instead of taking the more direct route to the Dead Sea, he took us on a scenic journey that wound through Aqaba and then followed the entire length of the Dead Sea from south to north.
-On our left was Jordan; across the water to the west, Israel.
+We reunited with Wasfi at the Luxotel office, and instead of taking the more direct route to the Dead Sea, he took us on a scenic journey that went all the way down the Desert Highway to Aqaba (Jordan's only port and Red Sea Resort), and then followed the entire length of the Dead Sea from south to north.
+On our left was Jordan; across the salty water to the west, Israel and Palestine.

 Seeing roads and buildings on the other side - so close yet worlds apart - was a powerful reminder of how deeply the region is shaped by conflict.
 Even from this peaceful vantage point, you could feel the weight of it.
 War in a neighbouring country causes not just destruction, but despair, disconnection, and helplessness.